jesuismarie/Library-Management-System/README.md

 <h1 align='center'> Library Management System </h1>

-<p align='center'>Library Management System is a terminal-based application developed to manage books, users, and loans in a library.
+<p align='center'>Library Management System is a terminal-based application developed to manage books, users in a library.
 This project is designed to enhance your understanding of design patterns and data structures while providing a practical tool for managing library operations. </p>

 ## Features